“When the water rises, the fish eat the ants; when the water falls, the ants eat the fish.“

 I knew I wanted to see “the Stonehenge of Asia”… Uhm… Not sure if anyone other than me calls it that, but whatever…

-The jars are really impressive, some were big enough to hold at least a couple of people, others so small they could barely hold an infant (if they were indeed burial chambers).
+I went with a small tour group, we were only six people, including the lovely Lisa and Vim ❤ The jars are really impressive, some were big enough to hold at least a couple of people, others so small they could barely hold an infant (if they were indeed burial chambers).
 They are just scattered and left all over the plains in this area of Laos (north-east).
-The whole area was heavily bombed during the Vietnam War and yo can still see the massive holes in the ground where bombs exploded.
+The whole area was heavily bombed during the Vietnam War and you can still see the massive holes in the ground where bombs exploded.
 Grass has since grown over the damaged ground, but the dip in the topography remains, sometimes so big you had to shout to talk to the person standing on the other side of the crater.

 Some of the jars had lids, some didn’t, some were in clusters of several jars, others were more stand-alone, some where huge, others small… there was very little uniformity going on, everything adds to the mystery.
 What ARE these jars?
 Why are they here?